20 Quirky Limericks for Kids That Everyone Will Find Funny

 The delightful nonsense of limericks for kids

 With their silly rhymes, punny twists, and hilariously cheeky endings, limericks for kids are a match made in heaven.
-Limericks are an ancient form of humorous verse that are thought to have originated in medieval Ireland—perhaps in the town of Limerick itself!
-Usually, limerick examples are found in the form of a five line poem, with two separate rhyme schemes: one shared by the first, second and fifth lines, and the other shared by the shorter third and fourth lines.
-While some funny limericks are based on clever wordplay, these kid-friendly laughs are sure to have your children in stitches.
+Limericks are an age-old form of humorous verse thought to have originated in medieval Ireland—perhaps in the town of Limerick itself!
+Usually, limerick examples are found in the form of a five-line poem, with two separate rhyme schemes: one shared by the first, second, and fifth lines, and the other shared by the shorter third and fourth lines.
+While some funny limericks are based on clever wordplay, these kid-friendly verses are sure to have your children in stitches.
+You may also want to try some of these other clever jokes like short jokes for kids, riddles for kids, and knock-knock jokes for kids to keep up the laughs.

 Pie’s the limit

-Honestly, eating your way out of a delicious pie sounds pretty good!
+Honestly, eating your way out of a delicious pie sounds pretty good, like these food jokes!

 He definitely ate his vegetables